 The display shows RPM, Calories, distance, pulse, resistance, speed, time, Watts, Cals/Hr and you can also set it to scan mode for a continuous stream of lots of data or the priority mode which allows you to choose which set of data you’d like to remain on the screen at all times, depending on the type of training you’re doing.
 This is a useful feature that’s bound to appeal to the more target specific focused user, while the scan mode will appeal to most users who just want to monitor their improvement in overall fitness levels.
 In terms of training options, the GX 4.4 Pro doesn’t disappoint.
 There are 30 onboard preset workouts that are divided into to two groups, Calorie Burn and Performance (Cardio to the rest of us).
 When selecting a workout the display tells you the estimated theoretical number of calories that the program should burn, which is a nice way of being able to choose which workout you want to perform, though of course, actual real-world results can and do vary a good deal from the stated aim.

-While there are a good number of workouts built into the console, the GX4.4 Pro is iFit compatible (1-year iFit Coach subscription included) for a host of interactive training options.
+While there are a good number of workouts built into the console, the GX4.4 Pro is iFit compatible (30-day iFit Coach subscription included) for a host of interactive training options.
 Subscribers to iFit get access to Google Maps workouts that allow you to map out your own cycling routes, high-definition workout videos led by professional personal trainers, online races against other iFit riders and personalised advice for meals, exercise routines and your sleep schedule. iFit is a whole world unto itself and offers far too much to cover in this review but if you want to know more just visit the iFit web site for full details.
-The thing to note is that after the first year iFit is a paid subscription service so if you want to keep using it, you’ll need to start and continue paying for access.
+The thing to note is that after the first 30 days iFit is a paid subscription service so if you want to keep using it, you’ll need to start paying for access.

 Away from the console, the seat, while described as over-sized, is really not much (if at all) larger than the saddle you’ll find on most other bikes in this bracket and like most other bikes in this bracket it’s comfortable enough once you get used to riding regularly.
 There are also plenty of adjustments available to allow you to easily get yourself into a comfortable and ergonomically correct riding position.
 The action is quiet and smooth, no doubt aided by the substantial 9kg flywheel, and the resistance levels provide a good challenge though swithing between min and max resistance settings does take quite a few seconds and the motor can be heard whirring away while this happens.
 This is all standard stuff when it comes to this type of bike and this element of the GX4.4 Pro is on a par with most other simliar models.
 There’s also a water bottle holder and a tablet holder as added creature comforts.